Can You Get An Online Divorce As An Expat?

 So even if the wedding took place overseas under the laws and customs of a foreign country, many expat couples will often prefer to get divorced in England and Wales.

-One of the first major steps in getting a divorce is for one divorcing party to complete a matrimonial order which essentially comprises the divorce application to court.
+One of the first major steps in getting a divorce is for one divorcing party to complete a matrimonial order which essentially comprises the divorce application to the court.

 Once the application has been submitted and approved, the court will send a copy to the other spouse along with an ‘acknowledgement of service’ form.
 This is often known as ‘serving divorce papers’.